joao-neves95/merger-js/README.md

 **JavaScript Standard Style, *with semicolons*.**

-Since version 3.5.0, every asynchronous function supports both callbacks and promises (async/await).
+Since version 3.6.5, every asynchronous function should make exclusive use of promises with the async/await syntax, avoiding multiple callback chaining, unless using a callback instead of a promise does make sense and does not contribute to a more confusing code.

 &nbsp;